 Lending.
-Bankers should work constructively with borrowers in communities affected by the severe storms, flooding, rockslides, and mudslides associated with Tropical Storm Tomas.
+Bankers should work constructively with borrowers in communities affected by the severe weather.
 The FDIC realizes the effects of natural disasters on local businesses and individuals are often transitory, and prudent efforts to adjust or alter terms on existing loans in affected areas should not be subject to examiner criticism.
 In supervising institutions impacted by the severe weather, the FDIC will consider the unusual circumstances they face.
 The FDIC recognizes that efforts to work with borrowers in communities under stress can be consistent with safe-and-sound banking practices as well as in the public interest.

 Investments.
 Bankers should monitor municipal securities and loans affected by the severe weather.
 The FDIC realizes local government projects may be negatively impacted.
 Appropriate monitoring and prudent efforts to stabilize such investments are encouraged.

 Reporting Requirements.
-FDIC-supervised institutions affected by the severe weather should notify the New York Regional Office if they expect a delay in filing Reports of Income and Condition or other reports.
+FDIC-supervised institutions affected by the severe weather should notify the Dallas Regional Office if they expect a delay in filing Reports of Income and Condition or other reports.
 The FDIC will evaluate any causes beyond the control of a reporting institution when considering the length of an acceptable delay.

 Publishing Requirements.
 The FDIC understands the damage caused by the severe weather may affect compliance with publishing and other requirements for branch closings, relocations, and temporary facilities under various laws and regulations.
-Banks experiencing disaster-related difficulties in complying with any publishing or other requirements should contact the New York Regional Office.
+Banks experiencing disaster-related difficulties in complying with any publishing or other requirements should contact the Dallas Regional Office.